-Table 6: 2020 Programs Presented by the Office of Wellness Initiatives for Student Empowerment (WISE)
+Table 6: 2021 Programs Presented by the Office of Wellness Initiatives for Student Empowerment (WISE)

-NAME OF PROGRAM DATE HELD LOCATION HELD TOPIC COVERED Everfi AlcoholEDU Online Education July 15 - October 15 annually Online Primary education and resources for alcohol and other substances; connection to on-campus resources and support; harm reduction strategies to reduce harmful substance use behaviors Fraternity and Sorority Life (FSL) Curriculum Year-round Throughout campus All first-year FSL members are required to complete the Alcohol Skills Training Program to increase education and awareness to reduce harmful drinking.
+NAME OF PROGRAM DATE HELD LOCATION HELD TOPIC COVERED Everfi AlcoholEdu Online Education July 15 - October 15 annually Online Primary education and resources for alcohol and other substances; connection to on-campus resources and support; harm reduction strategies to reduce harmful substance use behaviors Fraternity and Sorority Life (FSL) Curriculum Year-round Throughout campus All first-year FSL members are required to complete the Alcohol Skills Training Program to increase education and awareness to reduce harmful drinking.
 Additionally, second- year FSL students must complete the in person hazing prevention program.

-Well Hut - Health Education Year-round Throughout campus AOD, Stress management, Holistic Wellness, Student Success Strategies, Bystander Intervention Recovery Meetings Every Tuesday (All Recovery) & Every other Wednesday (Friends and Family) Virtual Recovery meeting for students in recovery from substance use disorders Student Wellness Ambassadors Year-Round (participated in >100 events across campus) Throughout Campus Alcohol and Drug Education, Holistic Wellness, Health and Wellness Resources (on campus) Game Day Well Hut - Health Education Home UK Football Games Kroger Stadium Alcohol and Drug Education, Campus Resources, and Interpersonal Violence Intervention and Prevention Wellapalooza 09/23/2020 Gatton Student Center Health and Wellness Resources (locations, services, programs, etc.) Yoga at Kroger Field 09/28/2020 Kroger Field Stress Management and Healthy Coping Strategies Alcohol Screening Day Spring/Fall Throughout Campus Alcohol and Drug Screening and Intervention Spring Bash 02/20/2020 Gatton Student Center Alcohol Awareness Week/Spring Break Safety Week as well as campus-wide health and wellness resources
+Learning Bar - Interactive Substance Misuse Education Year-round Boone-Student Wellness Suite Interactive education to increase awareness of substance impact on various wellbeing and health components.
+Well Hut - Health Education Year-round Throughout campus AOD, Stress management, Holistic Wellness, Student Success Strategies, Bystander Intervention Recovery Meetings Every Friday (All Recovery) and Wednesday (Friends and Family) Hybrid Recovery meeting for students in recovery from substance use disorders Student Wellness Ambassadors Year-Round (participated in >100 events across campus) Throughout Campus Alcohol and Drug Education, Holistic Wellness, Health and Wellness Resources (on campus) Game Day Well Hut - Health Education Home UK Football Games Kroger Stadium Alcohol and Drug Education, Campus Resources, and Interpersonal Violence Intervention and Prevention Wellapalooza 09/29/2021 Gatton Student Center Health and Wellness Resources (locations, services, programs, etc.) Yoga at Kroger Field 10/13/2021 Kroger Field Stress Management and Healthy Coping Strategies Alcohol Screening Day Spring/Fall Throughout Campus Alcohol and Drug Screening and Intervention Spring Bash 03/24/2021 Gatton Student Center Alcohol Awareness Week/Spring Break Safety Week as well as campus-wide health and wellness resources

-Kentucky Wildcab: Kentucky Wildcab is a free, late night on-demand transportation option for University students, funded by the UK Student Government Association and Student Transportation Fee and operated by Transportation Services using 4- and 6-passenger vehicles.
-This free service is primarily designed to provide a ride home to University students and their guests while promoting responsible and safe late-night transportation decisions.
-Kentucky Wildcab operates Thursday through Saturday, from 10 p.m. through 3 a.m., when fall and spring semester classes are in session.
-Rides are just a tap away!
-Download the UK Wildcab app, available on the App Store and Google Play, to request a ride.
-Average wait times are between 10-15 minutes; however, riders may experience shorter waits when demand is low and longer waits during peak demand.
-Upon arrival, a Kentucky Wildcab will wait for three minutes before cancelling the ride and moving on to pick up other passengers.
+Kentucky Wildcab: Kentucky Wildcab is a free, late night on-demand transportation option for UK students.
+This free service is primarily designed to provide a ride home to students and their guests while promoting responsible and safe late-night transportation decisions.
+Kentucky Wildcab service runs from 10 p.m. to 3 a.m.
+Thursday through Saturday, when fall and spring semester classes are in session.

+Average wait times for a Wildcab are between ten (10) to fifteen (15) minutes; however, riders may experience shorter waits when demand is low and longer waits during peak demand.
+Upon arrival, the Kentucky Wildcab driver will wait for three (3) minutes before cancelling the ride and moving on to pick up other passengers.
 Once a ride is requested, users will receive an alert notifying them when the cab is on the way and when their ride has arrived at the scheduled pick-up point.

-Students may be asked to show a valid student ID.
-Kentucky Wildcab is limited to the general campus vicinity.
-The pre-established travel zone is designed to accommodate the majority of areas adjacent to campus frequented by students and is generally bounded by Versailles Road to the west, Sixth Street to the north, Tates Creek to the east and Southland Drive to the south.
-For more information on Kentucky Wildcab, visit www.uky.edu/kentuckywildcab.
+Students may be asked to show a valid UK ID.
+Kentucky Wildcab service is limited to the general campus vicinity, with a pre-established travel zone designed to accommodate the majority of areas adjacent to campus and frequented by students.
+This service area is generally bounded by Versailles Road to the west, Sixth Street to the north, Tates Creek to the east and Southland Drive to the south.

+Kentucky Wildcab is funded by the UK Student Government Association and Student Transportation Fee and operated by student drivers employed through UK Transportation Services.
+For more information on how to access this free service, visit www.uky.edu/kentuckywildcab.